ruddymell/fds/README.md

 *Continuous Integration.
 Continuous Improvement.*

 Fire Dynamics Simulator ([FDS](https://github.com/firemodels/fds)) is a large-eddy simulation (LES) code for low-speed flows, with an emphasis on smoke and heat transport from fires.
+This repository is WFDS (Wildland-urban interface Fire Dynammics Simulator), a fork of FDS, whose purpose is to supply an interim code with WFDS capabilities while FDS and WFDS are reconciled.
+WFDS has additional or more complete versions of both vegetation models and simple fire front propagation models based on a level set approach.

 Smokeview ([SMV](https://github.com/firemodels/smv)) is a visualization program used to display the output of FDS and [CFAST](https://github.com/firemodels/cfast) simulations.